OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 The former,
 when passed as an argument, is already evaluated.
 The function can use that value without having to do anything else to it.
-However, the latter, when passed as an argument, requires that the parameterless function be executed to "unwrap" the value that the function should be using in its computation.
+However, the latter, when passed as an argument, requires that the thunk be invoked to "unwrap" the value that the function should be using in its computation.

 Instead of evaluating the argument before calling the function and